innofactororg/check-pull-request/README.md

         require_codeteams_file: false

         # Check that a code team member has reviewed and approved the pull request.
-        # The code team member can't be the user who opened the pull request, unless
+        # The code team member can't be the user who opened the pull request.
-        # the user is the only team member.
         #
         # For the check to run, the repository must have a CODETEAMS file in
         # either the root, docs/, or .github/ directory of the repository.